Destrea/GLEngine/README.md

   make
 </pre>

-On Windows, you can additionally open the file as a project, and build it with Visual Studio.
+On Windows, you can additionally open the CMakeLists.txt file in the root directory as a project, and build it with Visual Studio.